Contractors, as covid lockdown lifts, help unlocking health insurance should be a must for many

 It’s true and reassuring that despite initial fears, the NHS has coped well with coronavirus.
 Initial predictions warned hospitals could be overwhelmed, intensive care beds and ventilators could run out, and people could be unable to access life-saving treatment.

-Thanks to a concerted effort, including it seems from at least one ContractorUK reader, we’ve fortunately avoided such apocalyptic scenarios, writes Tom Conner, director of financial planners and brokerage house Drewberry.
+Thanks to a concerted effort, we’ve fortunately avoided such apocalyptic scenarios, writes Tom Conner, director of financial planners and brokerage house Drewberry.

 A second wave?